-State NDP Goals Indicators Potential Metrics An EV charging network that serves Missouri's communities and travelers.
-Access & Reliability Percent of population within 50 miles of a station Percent of population within 15 miles of a station , Charger availability/uptime A corridor-based EV charging system that leverages existing transportation Network System miles covered by EV charging stations and utility infrastructure for regional and interstate travel.
-Completion Number of stations meeting NEVI guidance minimum standards A safe comprehensive system that Registered light-duty vehicles that are BEVs (# and %) supports transportation choices for all of Missouri's residents and builds on Utilization Number of charging events existing state-level planning efforts related to EVs.
-Percent of time with a vehicle connected aggregated by time of day, payment type, land use, location
+State NDP Goals Indicators Potential Metrics Access & Reliability Percent of population within 50 miles of a station An EV charging network that serves Missouri's communities and travelers.
+Percent of population within 15 miles of a station Charger availability/uptime A corridor-based EV charging system that leverages existing transportation Network Completion System miles covered by EV charging stations and utility infrastructure for regional and interstate travel.
+Number of stations meeting NEVI guidance minimum standards A safe comprehensive system that Utilization Registered light-duty vehicles that are BEVs (# and %) supports transportation choices for all of Missouri's residents and builds on existing state-level planning efforts related to EVs.
+Number of charging events Percent of time with a vehicle connected aggregated by time of day, payment type, land use, location

-Table 5: Program Evaluation Criteria
+Table 6: Program Evaluation Criteria

-A resilient, economically sustainable vehicle fueling system that can adapt Revenue Total state tax and fee revenue collected to changes in market conditions and transportation technologies.
-Generation Average charging cost per kWh
+A resilient, economically sustainable vehicle fueling system that can adapt Revenue Total state tax and fee revenue collected to changes in market conditions and Generation Average charging cost per kWh transportation technologies.
+5 5 5 1